Ercüment Şahin

-Ercüment Şahin ([æɾ'dʒy'mænt ʃa'hin]; born 1 October 1968) is professional football manager and former player who manages FC Zürich U17s.
+Ercüment Şahin ([æɾ'dʒy'mænt ʃa'hin]; born 1 October 1968) is a professional football manager and former player who manages FC Zürich U17s.
 Born in Switzerland, he made one appearance for the Turkey national team.

 Club career

 A striker, Ercüment began his career at his local club FC Zürich, where he became one of their top scorers.
 He had a brief stint at Chiasso.
 In 1995 he continued his career at Bursaspor, becoming a cult hero at the club.
 He thereafter played for Vanspor, Konyaspor and Sarıyer before retiring and moving on to management.

 International career

 Born in Switzerland to Turkish parents, Ercüment made one appearance with the Turkey national team in a 2–0 friendly win over Moldova on 14 August 1996.